Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Experimental Results

 \subsection{Dependence on mm-wave power}

-Owing to a strong enhancement of the reflection response to the Rydberg excitation of electrons near their plasmon resonance (see Fig.~\ref{fig:7}), this regime was used to investigate the dependence of the response on the mm-wave power.
-Fig.~\ref{fig:12} shows the in-phase component of the demodulated reflection signal measured at $f_\textrm{c}=108.4$~MHz for the voltage configuration corresponding to the dashed line in Fig.~\ref{fig:7} and for several values of the incident mm-wave power.
-Note that the voltage signal $V_x$ is plotted in the log scale in order to highlight the signal observed at the maximum attenuation of the mm-wave power.
-Remarkably, the system response is still observed even at such a low power and represent a set of peaks equally separated in frequency by $\Delta f_\textrm{mm}\approx 1$~GHz.
-In order to investigate this intriguing behavior, we measured the demodulated response at the lowest mm-wave power (maximum attenuation) by varying the pressing electric field $E_\perp$ exerted on the electrons.
+We also investigated the dependence of the reflection response due to photo-excitation of electrons on the mm-wave power.
+The measurements were done close to the plasmon resonance where the reflection signal is significantly enhanced, see Section~\ref{sec:demod}.
+Fig.~\ref{fig:8} shows the demodulated signal measured for several values of the incident mm-wave power.
+The incident power is controlled by a variable attenuator placed at the output of the room-temperature mm-wave source.
+Although the attenuator is factory-calibrated in the range from 0 to -60 ~dB, it was founds that the maximum attenuation, which corresponds to the fully closed position of the adjusting nob, was substantially below -60~dB.
+Therefore, in what follows we refer to this setting as a maximum attenuation without specifying the value.
+Note that the voltage signal $V_\textrm{s}$ is plotted in the log scale in order to highlight the signal observed at the maximum attenuation of the mm-wave power.
+Remarkably, the system response is still observed even at such a low power and represents a set of peaks equally separated in frequency by about 1~GHz.
+In order to elucidate origin of these peaks, we measured the demodulated response at the lowest mm-wave power by varying the pressing electric field $E_\perp$ exerted on the electrons, as described in Appendix~\ref{app:stark}.
 As described earlier, such field causes the Stark shift of the Rydberg energy levels of the electrons, thus allowing to investigate the Rydberg resonance in a wider radiation frequency range.
-Fig.~\ref{fig:13} shows a color map of the measured demodulated response versus $E_\perp$ and the mm-wave frequency $f_\textrm{mm}$.
-It is clear that, while the Rydberg transition frequency of electrons varies with $E_\perp$, the frequency position of the observed signal peaks does not change.
-This points out that these peaks originate from the properties of the experimental setup, rather than the electron system.
+Surprisingly, we observed no variation in the position of this peaks with respect to the frequency by varying the pressing field.
+This indicates that these peaks originate from the properties of the experimental cell, rather than the electron system.